-Phase 1 will comprise the generation of a range of terrain derivatives from several digital elevation models (DEMs), including the 5m-resolution Stellenbosch University Digital Elevation Model (SUDEM) and the newly-developed, 2m-resolution DEM of South Africa (DEMSA2).
+Phase 1 comprises the generation of a range of terrain derivatives from several digital elevation models (DEMs), including the 5m-resolution Stellenbosch University Digital Elevation Model (SUDEM) and the newly-developed, 2m-resolution DEM of South Africa (DEMSA2).

-Phase 2 will involve the development of three months of high-resolution, hourly temperature surfaces, using supplied weather station data and the relevant terrain derivatives generated in Phase 1.
+Phase 2 involves the development of three months of high-resolution, hourly temperature surfaces, using supplied weather station data and the relevant terrain derivatives generated in Phase 1.

-Phase 3 will involve the development of two years (24 months) of high-resolution (suitable resolution to be determined), daily temperature statistics (minimum, maximum and average), using provided weather station data and the relevant terrain derivatives generated in Phase 1.
+Phase 3 involves the development of two years (24 months) of high-resolution (suitable resolution to be determined), daily temperature statistics (minimum, maximum and average), using provided weather station data and the relevant terrain derivatives generated in Phase 1.

-Phase 4 will involve the development of 30-year climate surfaces (minimum, average and maximum temperature; relative humidity; and total monthly rainfall) at a suitable resolution (to be determined), using available weather station data.
+Phase 4 involves the development of 30-year climate surfaces (minimum, average and maximum temperature; relative humidity; and total monthly rainfall) at a suitable resolution (to be determined), using available weather station data.

-Phase 5 will comprise the development of a prototype online SDSS platform (web application).
+Phase 5 comprises the development of a prototype online SDSS platform (web application).
 This web application can be found here: https://www.terraclim.co.za/.